IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 See more on [Link](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/)

+The software is also compatible with native Linux machines through the use of the [Portduino framework](https://github.com/geeksville/framework-portduino), extending the flexibility and accessibility of the project to a broader range of devices and setups.

+For additional details, you can explore the documentation on [Linux-native hardware support](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/), offering insights into how to integrate Meshtastic with Linux systems and the advantages this combination provides.

 ## Choosing Your Device

-You can opt for commercially available devices or build a DIY kit from a list of components.
-Eeach platform has it's own pros and cons, while ESP32 Series might comes cheaper and have WiFi connectivity, but it's more power hungry than the nRF52 series.
+You have the choice to go with commercially available devices or to craft a DIY kit from a provided list of components.
+Each platform presents its own set of advantages and drawbacks.
+While the ESP32 Series may be more affordable and includes WiFi connectivity, it consumes more power compared to the nRF52 series.
-For those interested in DIY, a step-by-step guide can be found [here]().

-It is important to note that you need to select the **appropriate frequency** according to the radio regulations of different countries.
+For enthusiasts inclined towards DIY, a comprehensive step-by-step guide is available [here](), designed to walk you through assembling your own device, allowing for customization and hands-on experience with the technology.

+It's crucial to choose the **appropriate frequency** for your device in compliance with the radio regulations of various countries.
+This ensures not only the lawful operation of your Meshtastic device but also minimizes interference with other wireless communications, contributing to the overall efficiency and reliability of your network.

 ## Radio overview